lee-CS/admin/pa3/README.md

 1. A working website that connects to Facebook (20 Points)
     - Login: click "Login", you should be able to login to facebook.
 After logging in, hide the "Login" button and show the "Logout" button.
     - Logout: click  "Logout", you should be able to logout facebook.
 After logging out, hide the "Logout" button and show the "Login" button.
+    - Spinner: show the spinner when anything is loading.
 2. Typeahead (35 Points)
     - Dropdown list: when type something in the search box, the dropdown list shows a list of friend names.
     - Typeahead: when type any new characters in the search box, the content in the dropdown list changes accordingly.
     - Correctness: the typeahead function should work properly for the prefixes searching, and the friend names returned should be ranked alphabetically.
 For example, `Jessica Jiang` should come before `Jessica Xu` and `Jessica Xu` should come before `Matt Jiang`.
     - Profile pic: when click a friend in the dropdown list, show the profile pic of the currect selected friend at the bottom (right before miles).
 3. Rendered Path on Google Map (25 Points)
-    - When select a friend from the dropdown list, show the places as pins with polylines on Google Map.
+    - When a user logs in, show this login user's places as pins with polylines on Google Map.
-    - When select a different friend, Google map changes accordingly.
+    - When a user logs out, clear all pins and polylines on Google Map.
+    - The function should work whenever a new user logs in.
 4. Miles calculator (20 Points)
-    - When select a freind from the dropdown list, show the calculated miles at the bottom.
+    - When a user logs in, show the calculated miles of the places at the bottom.
 Also, please separate every three digits using a comma.
 For example, if the miles is 12517, please show `12,517`.
-    - When select a different friend, the miles change accordingly.
+    - When a user logs out,  clear the miles.
+    - The function should work whenever a new user logs in.

 We provided the skeleton code framework for you, and your job is to fill all the empty functions in the repo.
 Of course, feel free to add files to the repo.
 You can change anything as long as it works!